 Lydia is a member of The Quinlan Art Center and The Georgia Art League.
-She has a BS in Interior Design at Florida State University and is certified in ASID.
+She earned a BS in Interior Design at Florida State University and is certified in ASID.
 She worked for several commercial design firms in Atlanta and lead Waddell Planning and Design from 1979 until 1989.
 Lydia has won several honorable mentions in art shows and the Quinlan Award in 2014 at their member show.

 Beekeeping and volunteering with Northeast Georgia Medical Center Auxiliary are two endeavors Lydia also enjoys.

 In my paintings, I see Light dancing with her partner the Shadow.
-Some of my paintings are using tip toes in a ballet of formal presentations or others are swaying to the beat of undulating mountains and swirling waters.
+Some of my paintings are using tip toes in a ballet of formal presentations while others are swaying to the beat of undulating mountains and swirling waters.
 My recital of paint is constantly revising to fit the creative twirls of the day.
-Each smile from a flower or wink from a vista cause me to stop and wonder how to communicate their dance with rhythmic brush strokes of paint.”
+Each smile from a flower or wink from a vista causes me to stop and wonder how to communicate their dance with rhythmic brush strokes of paint.”